thedirtyd/yet-another-media-player/README.md

 - Switch between multiple media players in a single card using chips
 - Custom chip/entity names via YAML
 - Separate volume entity via YAML
-- Shuffle, repeat, and playback controls for compatible players
 - Auto-switches to the active media player
   - Manually selected players will pin in place for the current session until manually removed
 - Action buttons run any Home Assistant service or script